 The road turned and spiraled around.
-It reminded me of the famous Snake River that Ansel Adams had captured in one of his photographs.
+It reminded me of the famous Snake River that Ansel Adams had captured in one of his photographs (Ansel Adams – His Influence).
 Every hundred meters, the road itself appeared different.
 At some points there were dense coniferous trees on both sides and a little further ahead the valley was visible on one side.
 The deodars soared high.
 I thanked God for the beauty he has showered mankind with.

 (Nikon Df with Nikkor 50mm f/1.8 G lens at f/10, 1/200 sec at ISO 100)

 Some more meters ahead, the road was carved out in rocks.
 The face of the rocks that had been cut to make the road had also become a part of the scenery over the last few decades.
+Every rainy season, moss had covered the rocks and then dried up in summer heat.
+Layers of this gave the rocks a very natural look.
 It was very difficult for me not to stop after every turn and click photographs.
 My family members were also enjoying the trip and putting up with my eccentricities very well.
 Being late spring season, I could see wild flowers starting to show their faces every now and then.
 Rhododendron (Rhodo) or Buransh which also happens to be the State Tree, was starting to bloom.
 The fiery red flowers caught my eye, every-time they came in my field of vision.
 The color theory and our evolution history was playing its part.
-Deep red color against the green background never fails to attract attention.
+Deep red color against the green background never fails to attract attention (Using colors effectively).
 Later I also came to know that the juice made from these flowers also has many health benefits.
 I was a bit early for their blooms but still I could capture some photographs to include in this article.

 (Nikon Df with Nikkor 105mm micro f/2.8 AI-s lens set at f/8 and 1/160 sec.
 ISO – 100)